Skip to main content

 Six Nations Rugby in Cardiff: Plan Your Match Day

 If you’re lucky enough to have match tickets for one of the Six Nations matches in Cardiff, or you’re just watching in the pub in the city centre with a cold one, there’s a few things you need to know.
+Scroll for transport information, food & drink options and where to stay.

 GETTING TO CARDIFF